spruteanu/scrambler/docs/Dsl.md

 ## Groovy scripting capabilities
 Data Scrambler API is 100% implemented in Java.
 Itself Java is a great language, but there are a lot of ceremonies in coding that sometimes makes it boring.
-New generation languages like Groovy/Scala are less verbose/makes coding easier, and DataScrambler API uses Groovy capabilities to make value definitions/data generation process easier.
+New generation languages like Groovy/Scala are less verbose/makes coding easier, and DataScrambler API uses Groovy capabilities to make data definitions/data generation process easier.

 ### DataScrambler DSL
 On top of DataScrambler generation API a DSL is defined that adds generation capabilities to Java objects.
-As result, value definitions process is less verbose, and definitions are easy for reading/writing.
+As result, data definitions process is less verbose, and definitions are easy for reading/writing.

 **DataScrambler DSL examples**:
 ```groovy